All Episodes

 He's chairman of the Senate Foreign Relations Committee.

-He mentioned this to a um hearing exploring the prospects for Obama's new policy of engaging the Islamic Republic.
+He mentioned this to a hearing exploring the prospects for Obama's new policy of engaging the Islamic Republic.

-So John Kerry says the U.S. no longer seeks regime change in Iran, and as a result of this, well what would you call this?
+So John Kerry says the U.S. no longer seeks regime change in Iran.

-Well, not on the betrayal, dangling carrot, and in exchange for this, Carrie says that Tehran should respond accordingly by stopping its nuclear program.
+And in exchange for this, Kerry says that Tehran should respond accordingly by stopping its nuclear program.

 I kid you not.